-Enter the concept of 'blog marketing,' which refers to implementing a marketing strategy to grow and scale the impact of your blog.
-There are three critical steps to blog marketing: 1) getting your blog discovered by new visitors, 2) converting those visitors into dedicated subscribers, and 3) leveraging evangelists to share your content and attract brand new audiences.
+Enter the concept of 'blog marketing,' which refers not to using a blog to market your business, but instead to implementing a marketing strategy to grow and scale the impact of your blog.
+In other words, marketing for your blog.
+There are three critical steps to blog marketing: 1) getting your blog discovered by new visitors, 2) converting those visitors into dedicated subscribers, and 3) leveraging your blog evangelists to share your content and attract brand new audiences.

 Yes, frequency matters -- so work your way up.
 If you’re currently blogging once a month, work your way up to once a week.
 If you blog once a week, work your way up to a few times a week.
 Truthfully, the most successful blogs publish content daily -- or multiple times a day.

-Step 2: Create a Blog Subscription Landing Page
+4) Create a Blog Subscription Landing Page

 “Go to blog.hubspot.com, and ... see that little field on the top, right-hand side of the blog?
 Enter your email address there to subscribe.”

 Create a blog subscription landing page to convert those blog discoverers into dedicated blog subscribers.
 This will become the heart and soul of your blog subscriber conversion efforts, allowing you to more easily promote blog subscription through your other marketing assets.
-So instead of that convoluted message directing people to the little module on your blog’s homepage, you can just say something like, “Visit http://blog.hubspot.com/subscribe to subscribe to the HubSpot Blog!”
+So instead of that convoluted message directing people to the little module on your blog’s homepage, you can just link your CTAs directly to your landing page and say things like, “Visit http://blog.hubspot.com/subscribe to subscribe to the HubSpot Marketing Blog!” in your social media and email promotions.
 So much simpler, right?

-Tip: Optimize Your Landing Page
+Tips for Optimizing Your Subscribe Landing Page

 Optimize your subscription page using the same best practices you would for any other landing page on your website.
-Include a descriptive headline that captures visitors’ attention and summarizes what they’ll get, demonstrate the value of subscribing in your landing page copy, include a high-quality image, and emphasize email subscription by placing the form above the fold.
+Include descriptive headers/subheaders that capture visitors’ attention and summarizes what they’ll get, demonstrate the value of subscribing in your landing page copy, include a high-quality image, and emphasize email subscription by placing the form above the fold.
 You can also incorporate other elements -- like social proof -- to help boost conversion rates.
 Speaking of boosting conversion rates, don’t be afraid to do some A/B testing like you would for any other landing page (here's a great article on landing page A/B testing to get you started).

-Step 4: Do Some Email Marketing
+6) Do Some Email Marketing

 In addition to promoting blog subscription through social media and CTAs on your website, email marketing can serve as another effective channel for driving blog subscriptions.
 Here are two great email marketing methods through which to promote blog subscription:

-1) In a Dedicated Send
+In a Dedicated Send

 Promote blog subscription to different segments of contacts in your marketing database.
 Tailor the messaging and language you use in your dedicated send to the interests and needs of that segment.
 For example, you could segment your list by people who recently converted on a particular offer, and promote subscription by providing examples of articles related to topic of the offer they downloaded as a way to demonstrate the value of subscribing.

-2) Within Lead Nurturing Workflows
+Within Lead Nurturing Workflows

-Not every email within your lead nurturing workflows needs to promote a lead-gen offer.
+Not every email within your lead nurturing workflows needs to promote a lead gen offer.
 Switch it up by featuring some of your big hit blog articles targeted at the types of people you’re emailing in your segmented workflows.

 In what other ways can you turn your casual blog readers into dedicated subscribers?
 Share your tactics in the comments!